 "Very dissatisfied with a nurses treatment of my asthmatic son"

-About: Croydon University Hospital Croydon University Hospital Thornton Heath CR7 7YE
+About: Croydon University Hospital Croydon University Hospital Croydon CR7 7YE

 Posted by AleJ (as ),

 At the beginning of May 2007 I took my son Jordan to A&E at Mayday University Hospital.

 Prior to taking Jordan to A&E, he had been coughing a lot, so took him to see our local GP, who said Jordan had a chest infection and prescribed some antibiotics.
 About 4 days into taking the antibiotics Jordan complained that he isn't feeling better but feeling worst and had started wheezing.